mehulagg/gitlab/doc/topics/git/partial_clone.md

 Using partial clone with a file size filter solves this problem, by excluding troublesome large files from clones and fetches.
-When Git encounters a missing file, it isdownloaded on demand.
+When Git encounters a missing file, it's downloaded on demand.

 When cloning a repository, use the `--filter=blob:limit=<size>` argument.
 For example, to clone the repository excluding files larger than 1 megabyte: